Send the link below via email or IMCopy

 If you are using methods that are unfamiliar to you, consider collaborations.
 Use the expertise of others to increase the rigor of your SoTL research.

-Know the journal you want to target ahead of time - make sure your article is a good fit and within their scope.
+Know the journal and audience you want to target ahead of time - make sure your article is a good fit and within their scope.
 Format according to their guidelines.

 Be sure to give readers enough background and context into your particular situation for them to understand your research.